-At the recent WA farmers annual conference the Minister for Agriculture Allanah McTiernan noted the regular advice I was giving her in these pages and questioned why I had not been more proactive making things happen when I was Chief of Staff to a previous Minister for Agriculture.
+At the recent WA farmers annual conference, the Minister for Agriculture Allanah McTiernan noted the regular advice I was giving her in these pages and questioned why I had not been more proactive making things happen when I was Chief of Staff to a previous Minister for Agriculture.

-A fair question, but as a staffer my job then was to give advice, not to make decisions, that responsibility lies with Ministers.
+A fair question but as a staffer my job then was to give advice, not to make decisions, that responsibility lies with Ministers.
 In the world of politics good Ministers will listen to their industry and their advisors while bad Ministers tend to ignore their industry and sack their advisors when they don’t like what they are hearing.

-In my current role as CEO of WAFarmers my job is to listen to farmers and give some frank advice about what needs to change if we are to sort out industry representation and protect farm businesses from bad Ministers.
-As has happened to many a previous Chief of Staff and Chief Executive Officer when pointing out the obvious, this might not end well, but here goes anyway.
+In my current role as CEO of WAFarmers my job is to listen to industry and give some frank advice about what needs to change if we are to sort out industry representation and protect farm businesses from bad Ministers.
+As has happened to many a previous Chief of Staff and Chief Executive Officer when pointing out the obvious this might not end well, but here goes anyway.

 WAFGGA with all 3500 grain growers in WA could also set itself the task of addressing the funding of the $70m that is flowing east in GRDC levy’s at the expense of WA growers.
 Are we getting value for money, is the state government pulling its weight or is inkind the new cash, are our grower groups being supported enough.
-By not having a single strong grains voice in the state analysing the flow of cash out of grower’s pockets to Canberra and back we are simply running blind.
+By not having a single strong grains voice in the state analysing the flow of cash out of growers pockets via Canberra and back we are often running blind.
 Think of it as paying your accountant or lawyer to track down expenses that are lost in a complex legal and accounting structure.
-Growers don’t like paying levy’s but as the total pool of funds rises towards $100m we should be prepared to put $2m a year into a compliance system that effectively tracks this money in the interest of WA growers.
+Farmers don’t like paying levy’s but as the total pool of funds rises towards $100m we should be prepared to put $2m into a compliance system that effectively tracks this money in the interest of WA growers.

 Such a funding structure would be limited, targeted and focused on policy not politics, how the existing bodies fit in will be up to the new structure, but to do nothing and hope that the zones and growers will come back to WAFF, PGA and WAGG is like hoping the millennials will give up their mobile phones and go to a zone meeting.
 No doubt the mouse that roars will be Puffing and Gruffing about no more levys but the mouse is sitting on a big stack of grain and it can always opt out.
 And roar away but the rest of the industry needs to work to protect the grain with the sort of horsepower only money from all growers can buy, not the few members left supporting WAF, PGA and WAGG.